 Distraction and Hand distraction, however, can only trigger while the vehicle is actually moving at more than 3.11 miles per hour or 5 kilometers per hour (based on the data from the GPS).

-For more details, check the featured video in this post.
+For more details, check this video.